python/cpython/Doc/library/dialog.rst

 .. class:: Directory(master=None, **options)

-   Create a dialog prompting user to select a directory.
+   Create a dialog prompting the user to select a directory.

 .. note::  The *FileDialog* class should be subclassed for custom event handling and behaviour.